 Solo Female Traveler in Bali #3 – Cook

-Bring out your inner chef and take home skills to last a lifetime by taking a Balinese Cooking Class.
-Indonesia is made up of 6,000 inhabited islands and over 300 ethnic groups, contributing to a cuisine of diverse cultural influence and intense flavours.
-During a cooking class in Bali, you are likely to find yourself in a rustically charming semi-outdoor kitchen, overlooking terraced rice paddies and nearly drunk with bliss at the wafting aromas, simmered in the traditional way.
+Indonesia is made up of 6,000 inhabited islands and over 300 ethnic groups, contributing to a cuisine of diverse cultural influence and intense flavors.
+During a cooking class in Bali with a chef, you are likely to find yourself in a rustically charming semi-outdoor kitchen, overlooking terraced rice paddies and nearly drunk with bliss at the wafting aromas, simmered in the traditional way.
 You will visit the markets with a local, opening up a whole new world of previously unknown spices, fruits, and vegetables.
-Creatively inspired by a culture that brings art into all it does, you will experience cooking with fragrant seeds, roots, and vegetables all enriched by germination in mineral infused volcanic soils.
-Among, all the options of things to do when travelling Bali as a solo female, cooking is a wonderfully nurturing and indulgent activity.
+Creatively inspired by a culture that brings art into all it does, you will experience cooking with fragrant seeds, roots, and vegetables all enriched by germination in mineral-infused volcanic soils.
+Taking a culinary adventure combined with hiking in the east of Bali (For those who don’t feel like hiking, this cooking class can be combined with a fishing adventure or even mountain biking.) or a private cooking class with a Balinese family are also two unique experiences to bring out your inner chef and take home skills to last a lifetime.
+Among, all the options of things to do when traveling Bali as a solo female, cooking is a wonderfully nurturing and indulgent activity.

 Solo Female Traveler in Bali #4 – Adventure

-Bali offers an array of adventurous activities that will get your adrenaline pumping and offer you the perfect opportunity for solo female traveler in Bali to work through fears and ignite the dormant fire within you!
-Depending on what “floats your boat” you might try paragliding, whitewater rafting by night, horse riding, or even sea walking!
+Bali offers an array of adventurous activities that will get your adrenaline pumping and offer you the perfect opportunity for solo female travelers in Bali to work through fears and ignite the dormant fire within you!
+Depending on what “floats your boat” you might try paragliding, whitewater rafting by night, bath & breakfast with elephants, or even sea walking!

-You could even adventure off the island and meet fellow solo travelers by joining a cruise to the neighbouring Island of Lembongan.
-Imagine yourself on board a luxurious catamaran and making lifetime connections while on your way to an island of stunning beauty and colourful underwater gardens.
+You could even adventure off the island and meet fellow solo travelers by joining a cruise to the neighboring Island of Lembongan.
+Imagine yourself on board a luxurious catamaran and making lifetime connections while on your way to an island of stunning beauty and colorful underwater gardens.
 It doesn’t get any better than this!

 Solo Female Traveler in Bali #5 – Shop

 Bali, particularly the town of Ubud, is a shoppers paradise.
-With stylish boutiques and eclectic shops you will surely ending up buying another suitcase as well!
-The local market houses a wide variety of colourful sarongs, many of which are made of silk, and crotched tops galore.
-For a more upscale experience, you might also visit the high end shops of Seminyak.
+With stylish boutiques and eclectic shops, you will surely end up buying another suitcase as well!
+The local market houses a wide variety of colorful sarongs, many of which are made of silk, and crotched tops galore.
+For a more upscale experience, you might also visit the high-end shops of Seminyak.
 Traveling as a solo female in Bali is the perfect opportunity for some retail therapy at your own pace and for as long as your heart desires!